Oswaldo Moreno, Ph.D.

 Graduate Research Assistant - 2nd Year Ph.D.
 Student

 Natalia Gómez Giuliani (she/her/ella) is a Ph.D. student in VCU's Counseling Psychology’s Doctoral Program.
 Before VCU, Natalia was a research area specialist at the University of Texas, San Antonio, and a research assistant at the University of South Alabama.
 Natalia received her bachelor’s in Psychology from Carlos Albizu University in San Juan, Puerto Rico.
-Her research interests broadly focus on the intersections between individual, cultural, and contextual factors and their relationship with service utilization, health behaviors, and well-being, specifically in Latine/Hispanics.
-Additionally, she is interested in increasing access to culturally sensitive mental health care at the individual and collective level through clinical application and mentoring future Latine professionals.
-Overall, Natalia is invested in the healing of Latine/Hispanics through increased access and utilization of effective and culturally appropriate mental health services.
+Overall, Natalia is invested in the healing of Spanish-speaking communities through increased access and utilization of effective and evidenced-based mental health services.

 Andrea Rodriguez Crespo